indirakalagara/envizi-scope3-ai-assit/readme.md

+# Using IBM Envizi's AI Assit NLP Capabilties to classify Scope 3 Purchased Goods & Services data

+In this exercise, using AI assist features we will load spend-based data for the Category 1 Purchased goods for our Bank.

 ## Scope 3 introdcution

 Scope 3 emissoions are all indirect emissions which are the result of the activities from assets not owned or controlled by the reporting organization.
 Scope 3 emissions are basically all other indirect emissions that occur in a company’s value chain.
 For majority of the companies, Scope 3 emissionss have the most significant contribution in their overall GHG emissions.

 ## Scope 3 Categories and Calculation Methods supported in Envizi